Noda seen safe choice to lead quake-hit Japan

 Some commentators point out Noda's lack of public appeal and recognition abroad as a handicap.
 Others take a different tack.

-"Just because the world hasn't heard of him doesn't mean he doesn't command quiet respect," said Andrew Horvat, director of the Standford Japan Center in Kyoto.
+"Just because the world hasn't heard of him doesn't mean he doesn't command quiet respect," said Andrew Horvat, director of the Standford Japan Centre in Kyoto.

 "That is one of the qualities of great Japanese leaders - not charisma."

-(Additional reporting by Tetsushi Kajimoto, Linda Sieg and Kiyoshi Takenaka; Editing by Tomasz Janowski and..)
+(Additional reporting by Tetsushi Kajimoto, Linda Sieg and Kiyoshi Takenaka; Editing by Tomasz Janowski)